 Progressive disclosure is an interaction design technique to help maintain the focus of a user’s attention by reducing clutter and confusion.
 This improves usability by presenting only the minimum info for the task at hand.

 Users felt that the form was really easy to follow and really liked the way it interacted, they also thought the form felt pretty short in comparison to other insurance comparison sites as they wasn’t bombarded with tones of questions on one page, as this often feels really daunting and time consuming.

-I stated the design process with mapping out the full question set and working out the best flow possible which made the most sense to the customer.
+I started the design process with mapping out the full question set and working out the best flow possible which made the most sense to the customer.
 With nearly 80 questions this was a fair size task, many questions branched off into further questions, so it was essential I had every question to be able to do this accurately.

 After the mapping was done, I started laying out some lo-fi wireframes of a potential journey.
 Which then turned into a fully working prototype which we used to test with real users the length it took to complete.

 This was also a really good time and opportunity to look at Experian’s overall current form designs, and make some well needed necessary improvements and try get some consistency in the design approach for all forms across Experian Consumer Services.

 Having worked on forms for a number of years now for various clients, I started by applying industry standard best practices to all form elements, such as input field, dropdown selectors, and radio buttons.